My Time In Wassaic

 Can you talk a little bit about how those prior experiences here informed what you wanted to do in this residency specifically?
 Have you been trying to feed off of them, or have you been trying to do something entirely different?

 Those were both really positive experiences that drew me to Wassaic.
-The main thing that made me want to come here was that I’d be able to have time and space away from my daily schedule to really focus on my work.
-To wholeheartedly be in it, to not be on anyone else’s schedule, to not have to worry about having to go to work the next day, and so on.
-To have time to be creating and not resetting work or worrying about a deadline.
-Not to mention the scenery, too, just because it's beautiful up here.
+The main thing that made me want to come here was that I’d have time and space away to really focus on my work.
+To wholeheartedly be in it, to not be on anyone else’s schedule, to not have to worry about having to go to work the next day.
+Not to mention the scenery, too.
 It's nice to have a chance to be out of the city.

 You also mentioned that you've really enjoyed and fed off of the outdoor stage as an unconventional dance studio space.
 Can you talk a little bit about how that specifically has influenced your time here?
 And influenced your practice?

 I'm just inspired out there.
-I've always loved being outside and in nature, so the fact that the stage is out there, and there’s this beautiful view, is really inspiring.
-I created all the movement phrases that I have been working on while here out there, and I've definitely got a lot more done choreographically than I intended to do.
+I've always loved being outside and in nature.
+I created all the movement phrases that I have been working on while here on that stage, and I've definitely got a lot more done choreographically than I intended to do.
 I think it just had to do with a change of scenery.